dwf/rescued-scipy-wiki/Cookbook/Matplotlib/Animations.rst

 Figure canvas methods
 ---------------------

-* ``background = canvas.copy_from_bbox(ax.bbox)`` - copy the region in ax.bbox into a pixel buffer and return it in an object type of your choosing.  bbox is a matplotlib BBox instance from the [`http://matplotlib.sf.net/transforms.html`_ transforms module]. ``background`` is not used by the matplotlib frontend, but it stores it and passes it back to the backend in the ``restore_region`` method.
+* ``background = canvas.copy_from_bbox(ax.bbox)`` - copy the region in ax.bbox into a pixel buffer and return it in an object type of your choosing.  bbox is a matplotlib BBox instance from the `transforms module <http://matplotlib.sf.net/transforms.html>`_. ``background`` is not used by the matplotlib frontend, but it stores it and passes it back to the backend in the ``restore_region`` method.
 You will probably want to store not only the pixel buffer but the rectangular region of the canvas from whence it came in the background object.

 * ``canvas.restore_region(background)`` - restore the region copied above to the canvas.